damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

 * A description of the functions performed by a product.
 * An opportunity to break down a product into smaller pieces that can be more easily understood.
-* At the highest level of a functional breakdown (black box view), service functions are the effects (intended by its stakeholders) of the interaction of the product with its environment.([Specification](https://github.com/OPEN-NEXT/wp2.3_template/tree/main/Documentation/2.%20Specification#specification))
+* At the highest level of a functional breakdown (black box view), service functions are the effects (intended by its stakeholders) of the interaction of the product with its environment. ([Specification](https://github.com/OPEN-NEXT/wp2.3_template/tree/main/Documentation/2.%20Specification#specification))
 * At the intermediate and lowest levels of a functional breakdown (white box view), technical functions are input-output relationships transforming matter, energy or information flows.
 They are expressing in a non-solution neutral way and observable from inside the product.
-A set of technical function is necessary for the realization of a service function.
+A set of technical functions is necessary for the realization of a service function.
  </details>